 To avoid hypothermia, the most crucial thing to focus on in a cold-weather environment is using your heat as practically as possible.
 Multi-layered clothing is a great way to keep your human body safe from heat loss and accelerate your own heat production.
 Insulation is another must-have to ensure your safety in winter conditions.
 Use these tips not to join the toll of hypothermia victims.

 Apart from hypothermia, there are several other dangers of walking for too long in the cold air.
 Frostbite concerns the external cells of your organism.
 Frostbite is when parts of your skin are injured by freezing as ice builds up around the cells and leads to the tissues’ death and possible amputation.

 Those parts of your body that are far from the heart are more likely to get frostbite: nose, ears, fingers, and toes.
 In cold weather situation, your blood vessels are constricted because the organism is trying to keep internal organs warm.
 So, distant parts get less warm blood flow.
 You should maintain your internal heat to combat external cold temperatures.
-Frostbite can attack you after 30 minutes of being in the cold weather situation.
+Frostbite can attack you after 30 minutes of being in a cold-weather situation.

 Here are the symptoms:

 - core temperature drops

 - a needly feeling

 Numb fingers are a direct sign that you are freezing; take measures to get warm asap unless you want parts of your body amputated.

 Here is what you should do to treat frostbite: